Richard Curtis Gave Kumail Nanjiani a Piece of Four Weddings and a Funeral

 Kumail Nanjiani started doing stand-up comedy because of a scene in Four Weddings and a Funeral.
 He’s returned to the Hugh Grant rom-com about falling in love with Andie MacDowell (and running into her at the most inopportune times) over and over again, according to a Twitter thread he posted Wednesday afternoon.
-The Richard Curtis-penned movie was an inspiration for the movie he made about his own love story — The Big Sick, due out June 23 — and he and wife/co-writer Emily V. Gordon watched Four Weddings and a Funeral the day of their own wedding.
+The Richard Curtis–penned movie was an inspiration for the movie he made about his own love story — The Big Sick, due out June 23 — and he and wife and co-writer, Emily V. Gordon, watched Four Weddings and a Funeral the day of their own wedding.

-Between a WGA event and a concert, Nanjiani has occasionally run into Curtis, and told him about his love for the film.
-The day of The Big Sick’s opening, he got a package in the mail from the screenwriter: Four frames from Curtis’s personal reel of the movie.
+Between a WGA event and a concert, Nanjiani has occasionally run into Curtis and told him about his love for the film.
+The day of The Big Sick’s opening, he got a package in the mail from the screenwriter: four frames from Curtis’s personal reel of the movie.
 “Of course I recognize the scene instantly,” Nanjiani tweeted.
 “It’s Hugh Grant having 2nd thoughts before the final wedding.
 I get to hold it in my hands.
 I have no words.”
 Read Nanjiani’s thread for yourself:

 To be fair, Nanjiani started the thread with a spoiler that it’d be sappy, but we’re still wiping away a tear.